Skill Demand Index

 Jobs Analyzed

-Most employers want Performance Management at basic competency with practical application.
+Most employers want Performance Management at lead-level proficiency, not surface awareness.

 Overview